FFTW/fftw3/README.md

-Update by aur-ml: this fork is intended for FFTW performance optimization on several specific hardware platforms (arm-based) and is not fully tested on all possible platorms.
+Update by aur-ml: this fork is intended for FFTW performance optimization on several specific hardware platforms (arm-based) and is not fully tested on all possible platforms.
 Please, use with caution.